You are here

 • a proposal which should be at least 1,000 words and no longer than 2,000 words, which indicates your knowledge of the literature, methods and likely approach to your project of interest (guidance on how to write your research proposal)

-• a covering letter indicating your suitability for the project
+• a covering letter indicating your suitability for the project, and a CV

 • a fully completed application form